-Rugby player overcomes anorexia & alopecia to reach top
+Anorexia & alopecia can't hold back star

 She remains one of the most explosive players in the game, predominantly in the sevens format in which she represented Great Britain at the Rio Olympics and is in England's squad for the penultimate round of the World Rugby Women's Sevens Series in Langford, which starts on May 27.

-Fisher inspires off the field too, acting as an ambassador for Alopecia UK and living by the motto on her website of "work hard, be brave, believe in yourself".
+Fisher inspires off the field too, acting as an ambassador for Alopecia UK and living by the motto which is written on her website: "work hard, be brave, believe in yourself".

 But Fisher is the first to admit her self-belief has not always been rock solid.
 A keen sportswoman growing up, rowing was her first sporting foray of note at a time when her parents were divorcing.